Alara of Kush: Alara in the historical records

-One Nubian archaeologist, Timothy Kendall, has claimed that Alara is the king 'Ary' Meryamun whose Year 23 is inscribed on a now fragmented stele from the Temple of Amun at Kawa.
-However, the Hungarian Egyptologist László Török rejects this view in his 1997 book The Kingdom of Kush: Handbook of the Napatan-Meroitic Civilization.
-(Handbuch der Orientalistik 31) and believes that Ary was rather Aryamani who was a much later Kushite post-25th dynasty king who ruled from Meroë due to the text and style of his stele.
+Nubiologist Timothy Kendall has claimed that Alara is the king 'Ary' Meryamun whose Year 23 is inscribed on a now fragmented stele from the Temple of Amun at Kawa.
+However, Hungarian Egyptologist László Török rejects this view and believes that Ary was rather Aryamani who was a much later Kushite post-25th dynasty king who ruled from Meroë due to the text and style of his stele.
 Kendall's epigraphic arguments here are also not accepted by other scholars.

 Tomb

 Alara was succeeded in power by Kashta who extended Nubia's influence to Elephantine and Thebes.
 He was buried at the royal cemetery of El-Kurru downstream from Napata Alara's wife, Queen Kasaqa, was buried in tomb Ku.23 (El-Kurru 23).
 Her tomb was located right next to tomb Ku.9 which is presumed to belong to Alara himself.

 Kendall notes that the occupant of Ku.9 (likely Alara):